jfoclpf/autocosts/readme.md

 ### Aditional services
 Autocosts supports the following additional services, which can be enabled or disabled (default).
-Run the `node bin/index.js -h` for more information.
+After building with `node build.js`, run `node bin/index.js -h` for more information.

 ### Database